tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 "What does that mean?"
 I ask, trying to understand the implication behind her words.

 She shrugs, a guarded expression on her face.
 "I don't know.
-You just do," she replies.
+You just do."

 Her speech pattern intrigues me.
 It's not the Northern accent I had expected.

 “Your accent… You’re from Quảng Nam province, aren’t you?”
-I ask.

 “So what if I am?
 You are too,” she replies, picking up on my similar accent.